learnfinitylabs/nginx-node-php-mysql-in-docker/README.md

 ## Environment Variables

-To run this project, you will need to edit the following environment variables to your .env file
+To run this project, you will need to edit the following environment variables to your .env file.
+Please note that when you are on a windows machine, use the forward slash / instead of the backslack \ for the directory separator (e.g. D:/code/my-docker).

 `HTML_HOST_ROOT_DIRECTORY`